ZHE-DA/DA-STC/video_udass/VIDEO/README.md

 ## Optical Flow Estimation

-For quick preparation, please download the estimated optical flow of all datasets here.
+For quick preparation, please download the estimated optical flow of all datasets here, and put them in the ./VIDEO/data folder.

 - Synthia-Seq